Slins-23/software-renderer/README.md

 You can print the matrix to the console by calling the `print` `Mat` member function.
 Example: `matrix.print()`

-You can also print it to the console by running `std::cout << matrix`.
+You can also print it to the console using streams, i.e. by calling `std::cout << matrix`.

-## Engine.h and Engine.cpp
+## Engine
+The `Engine` class is a singleton which is responsible for handling the setup, dealing with SDL for direct rendering (pixel wise through buffers), the drawing routines as well as some math related functions, event handling, and cleaning everything.

 ### Triangle
-The smallest logical geometric figure is a triangle, which is implemented as the struct `Triangle` in `Engine.h`.
-A `Triangle` is simply an object that holds 3 vertices, which in the context of this program are 3 `4x1` vector (`Mat`) instances.
+The smallest logical geometric figure is a triangle.
+A `Triangle` is simply an object that holds 3 vertices, which in this context are 3 `4x1` vector (`Mat`) instances.

-The `4x1` dimension is, for, respectively, the `x`, `y`, and `z` 2D/3D space coordinates of the vertex, as well as a 4th `w` dimension for aid in certain matrix operations, such as translation.
+The `4x1` dimension is for, respectively, the `x`, `y`, and `z` 2D/3D space coordinates of the vertex.
+The `w` 4th dimension is used for storing values before transforms as well as allowing for a 1-step translation through matrix vector multiplication.
+These are formally called homogeneous coordinates.

 There are 2 ways in which you can instantiate a `Triangle`:
 1. Calling the constructor `Triangle(vertex_a, vertex_b, vertex_c)`, where `vertex_a` is the `Mat` instantiated vector, and so on for the other vertices.<br>